zhsh9/object-oriented-programming/Lectures/Lecture1.md

 # Model

+- definition
-- def: the intermediate descriptions(documents) produced in the process
+  - the intermediate descriptions(documents) produced in the process
 - features
   - abstract view of a system
   - easy to understand